 We could all start by putting our skin in the game, by being honest about our biases and tribal affiliations.
 We could abandon the pretense to neutrality and more honestly engage with each other, knowing where we stand.
 Arguments could go to our philosophical foundations more quickly, instead of expending themselves on object-level disagreement.

-We call this “clean bias”, an admission of an epistemic framework and value structure.
-It is in contrast to “dirty bias”, unspoken and denied framework and values while purporting to universality.
+We call this “clean bias,” an admission of an epistemic framework and value structure.
+It is in contrast to “dirty bias,” unspoken and denied framework and values while purporting universality.
 Thanks to the reality crisis, we are shedding our faith in universally imposed and agreed-upon truths.
 Clean bias is a necessary part of a new peace in our fractured reality.
 A first step could be for memetic creators, from journalists to bloggers, to commit to including their foundational presumptions in their bios.

-Reinventing Debate.
 Debate is broken.
-Nobody actually likes “gotcha interviews” and debates that are plagued by strawmanning, question-begging, bad faith, and side-stepping.
+Nobody actually likes “gotcha interviews” or debates plagued with strawmanning, question-begging, bad faith, and side-stepping.
 Debate needs to be rebuilt.
 We suggest that debate currently tries to inhabit two contradictory roles.
-On the one hand, it is a source of entertainment through combat, on the other, it is an avenue for improved understanding and wisdom.
-We propose that these two roles should be formally separated into distinct types of debates, Sport Debates and Sensemaking Debates.
+On the one hand, it is a source of entertainment through combat; On the other, it is an avenue for improved understanding and wisdom.
+We propose that these two roles should be formally separated into distinct types of debates: Sport Debates and Sensemaking Debates.

 In Sport Debates, participants debate for combat and entertainment.
 This would gamify the desire to engage in verbal combat for its own sake, with truth as a potential byproduct.
 They could be viewed as the UFC of the mind.
 While it may seem cynical to sponsor an avenue for the fiery and often toxic form debates can take, we think that diverting those urges away from sensemaking desires is a good harm-reduction strategy.